Customer Data Platform (CDP)

 - Improved conversion rates.
 Personalization can directly improve the rate at which your marketing communication converts into tangible value.
 With messages that feel perfectly timed and tailored, more people will return for abandoned carts, increase their order value, and make additional and repeat purchases.

 - Longer customer retention.
 Rich personalization enables you to craft deep, meaningful relationships with your customers.
 This translates to measurably longer customer retention rates.

 How can a CDP help you reach your business goals?

-Before you decide on implementing a CDP, it’s important to set expectations about what it can help your business achieve.
-Realistically, what are some short, medium, and long-term goals that a CDP can help you reach?
-Consider the improvements and outcomes above and consider what practical impact they could have on your business.
+Before implementing a CDP, it’s important to set expectations about what it can help your business achieve.
+Realistically, what are some short, medium, and long-term SMART goals that a CDP can help you reach?
+Consider the improvements and outcomes above and their practical impact on your business.

-Also consider how a CDP might pair with another tool in your stack.
-Consider if you might have an ERP that supports your business or perhaps a DMP that is helping you to collect data.
-The decision to implement a CDP is not a mutually exclusive one and certainly not a one time only decision.
-You should continuously evaluate both what your business needs are, what goals you are trying to reach, and the data that you might need to support both.
-And be sure to find tools along the way that will flex and grow as your business needs do the same.
+Also, assess how a CDP might pair with another tool in your stack.
+Consider if you might have an ERP that supports your business or perhaps a DMP that's helping you to collect data.
+Implementing a CDP isn't mutually exclusive or a one-time decision.
+You should continuously evaluate what your business needs are, the goals you're trying to reach, and the data you might need to support both.
+Be sure to also find tools along the way that'll flex and grow as your business needs do the same.

 CDPs are a relatively new development in the marketing world.
 Nevertheless, there are already a whole host of CDPs out there, suitable for a wide range of use cases.
 It’s important to know what to look for when deciding on a CDP that’s right for you.